Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     but is the default as of 2018.3.)
 3. In a file system window, navigate to the folder containing your cloned ML-Agents repository.
-4. Drag the `ML-Agents` folder from `UnitySDK/Assets` to the Unity Editor Project window.
+4. Drag the `ML-Agents` and `Gizmos` folders from `UnitySDK/Assets` to the Unity Editor Project window.

 Your Unity **Project** window should contain the following assets: